 Drink eight glasses of water a day

-You already know that the bare minimum needed for your body to function properly is two liters
+You already know that the bare minimum needed for your body to function properly is four pints.

 Reduce your salt intake

 If it’s too much to ask you to quit salt completely, try opting for Himalayan salt (pink salt).
 You can also use herbs, lemon juice, and vinegar to replace salt.